 "But you must be a little afraid of me since you're trying so hard to kill me."

 Complete silence.
 I knew I'd hit the head on the nail, and smirked, somewhat proud of myself.

 "Lord Voldemort isn't afraid of anyone!"

 "If you say so.
 But I think we both know the truth.
-I'll even go so far to admit that I'm afraid of you, a little bit.
+I'll even go so far to admit that I'm afraid of you, at least a little.
 I would be a fool not to be."

 "Indeed you would.
 And you are."